DATA-BACKED GUIDE · UPDATED JULY 2026

 How to pay less

-• Ask whether the pre-op screen is already included in your surgery quote before agreeing to it as an extra.
+- Ask whether the pre-op screen is already included in your surgery quote before agreeing to pay for it again as an extra.

-• For a young, healthy pet, discuss with your vet whether a smaller basic panel is enough rather than the full version.
+- For a young, healthy pet, ask your vet whether a smaller basic panel covers what matters rather than paying for the full comprehensive version.

-• If your pet needs regular anaesthetics, ask whether a recent screen can be reused rather than repeating it every time.
+- If your pet needs anaesthetics regularly, for example for repeat dentals, ask whether a recent screen can be reused instead of paying for a fresh one every time.

 Common questions